Catherine Sevenau

 Mrs. I.W.
 Chatfield has been at Denver for several weeks, attending a very sick son, who is now convalescing.

-Note: Article is referring to Isaac & Eliza’s son, Phil Van Wert (age 16), who is suffering from Bright’s disease.
+Note: The article is referring to Isaac & Eliza’s son, Phil Van Wert (age 16), who is suffering from Bright’s disease.

 Dec 2, 1883: Death of Phil Van Wert Chatfield (age 17), son of Isaac Chatfield and Eliza Harrington, of Bright’s disease, at the St. James Hotel in Denver, Arapahoe Co., Colorado, his parents at his bedside.
 The family has a home in both Aspen and Denver at the time of his death.